sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/introduction.md

 ### SidecarTridge Croissant

-SidecarTridge Croissant is an internal adapter for Atari ST and Atari STe computers that use the 7-pin internal keyboard connector.
+SidecarTridge Croissant is an internal adapter for Atari ST and Atari STE computers that use the 7-pin internal keyboard connector.

 It works as a middle-man between the motherboard and the keyboard and allows different operating modes, including: